harness/developer-hub/docs/infra-as-code-management/workspaces/approval-step.md

 ![Resources](./static/add-approval-step.png)

 Note that the approval plan step has a timeout of up to *60 minutes*.
-You can configure this setting when you are editing the step).
+You can configure this setting when you are editing the step.
 Upon timeout, the pipeline fails.

 During pipeline execution, once the approval plan appears, you can see all the changes and decide whether to approve or reject the changes.
 Approving runs the **Apply** command.
 Rejecting causes the pipeline to fail.